jednano/pantry-planner/README.md

   - Build a shopping list from recipes and send them to the integrated shopping list.
   - Share recipes with friends or family members.
 - Phase 4: Meal planner
-  - Build a plan for recipes to cook over the next 1 or 2 weeks.
+  - Build a meal plan for recipes to cook over the next 1 or 2 weeks.
   - Maintain your nutritional goals by cooking within your calorie intake limits.
   - Save money shopping by planning meals according to ingredient families (e.g., Mexican food).
   - Add your meal plan to your calendar.